 Note: This school was chosen simply by virtue of being in my hometown, so there is no agenda here other than choosing a school to analyze.

-University of Illinois at Urbana-Champaign is one of the top schools in the state, but they still haven’t gotten their heads around SEO.
+University of Illinois at Urbana-Champaign is one of the top schools in the state, but they still haven’t gotten their heads around SEO for educational institutions.